 BLOB is an acronym that stands for Binary Large OBject.
 To put it in plain English, a blob is a file.
 Thus, Microsoft Azure Blob Storage is a type of storage for files.

-Further reading Microsoft Azure Storage Types Explained
+Further reading Azure as a Backup Storage Destination

 Storing backups in Azure cloud allows you to eliminate hardware-related headaches and provides access to unlimited storage space.
 More importantly, it gives you a flexible disaster recovery solution, which can be implemented within a few hours.